 The FHA loan is also considered more lenient as it relates to credit scores when compared to conventional loans with a down payment of less than 20 percent.
 The minimum credit score for an FHA loan is 600 for most borrowers and debt ratios can be stretched a bit more as well.

 This guarantee is one of the primary reasons lenders allow a bit more flexibility as it relates to qualifying.
 This guarantee is financed with two separate forms of mortgage insurance.
-An upfront policy that is rolled into the loan amount and an annual policy that is paid in monthly installments.
-And like the other two government-backed programs, the FHA loan is used to buy and finance a primary residence and not used to finance a rental property or second home.
+An upfront policy is rolled into the loan amount and an annual policy is paid in monthly installments.
+Like the other two government-backed programs, the FHA loan is used to buy and finance a primary residence and not to finance a rental property or second home.

-This fee can vary based on the term of the loan, whether it’s for a first time buy or a subsequent use and the presence of any down payment.
-For example, with a 30 year fixed rate VA loan and no money down, the funding fee is 1.75 percent of the loan amount.
+This fee can vary based on the term of the loan, whether it’s for a first-time purchase or a subsequent use and the presence of any down payment.
+For example, with a 30-year fixed-rate VA loan and no money down, the funding fee is 1.75 percent of the loan amount.

-The VA loan program is only available to veterans of the armed forces, active duty personnel with at least 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service and un-remarried surviving spouses of those who have died while serving or as a result of a service-related injury.
+The VA loan program is only available to veterans of the armed forces, active-duty personnel with at least 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service and un-remarried surviving spouses of those who have died while serving or as a result of a service-related injury.
 This program is used to finance a primary residence only.
-VA loan limits mirror those conforming loans.
+VA loan limits are set to $4mil for qualified Vets.
 Please read more about VA mortgages here.

-The United States Department of Agriculture also has its own loan program referred to as the USDA home loan.
+The United States Department of Agriculture also has its loan program referred to as the USDA Rural Housing Loan.
 This program was introduced to help those finance a property in rural or semi-rural areas, where conventional loans can be difficult to place in some instances due to the lack of recent sales of similar properties in the area.
-The USDA establishes where these properties may be located in order to be eligible for a USDA loan.
+The USDA establishes where these properties may be located to be eligible for a USDA loan.

-All three of these programs are an excellent choice for first time buyers in 2019.
+All three of these programs are excellent choices for first-time buyers in 2024.
 Which is better?
-That really depends upon which program the borrowers are eligible for because all three have their own requirements.
-For someone that is eligible for a VA loan and wants to come to the closing table with as little as possible, this program is probably the better choice of the three.
+That depends upon which program the borrowers are eligible for because all three have their own requirements.
+For someone who is eligible for a VA loan and wants to come to the closing table with as little as possible, this program is probably the better choice of the three.
 VA is also the only loan that does not require monthly mortgage insurance.